aliyun/terraform-provider-alicloud/website/docs/r/vpn_gateway.html.markdown

     - `false`: Disable.
 * `network_type` - (Optional, ForceNew, Available in v1.193.0+) The network type of the VPN gateway.
 Value:
     - public (default): Public VPN gateway.
-    - public: Private VPN gateway.
+    - private: Private VPN gateway.

+  -> **NOTE:** Private VPN gateway can only be purchased by white list users, and the bandwidth only supports 200M or 1000M; In addition, SSL is not supported.

 ## Attributes Reference